`

 1) VERY HIGH CONDITION 1873 .38-40 OCTAGON RIFLE, #468XXX, MADE 1893.
 One of the nicest I’ve offered in a long time, this one retains most of the bright blue on the receiver with only a little thinning/plum on the upper tang and some very minor edge wear.
 Cust cover intact and the mellow brass lifter is caliber marked and not dinged.
 Similarly, the barrel and magazine show most of the deep blue with exc. markings, and only the most minor of wear.
 Buckhorn rear sight with elevator bar intact and Winchester blade front sight.
 Exc. stock and forend with tight wood to metal fit.
 Still some case color on the hammer and even the forend cap shows good blue.
 Tight action with strong safety half-cock and BRIGHT MINTY bore!
 Hard to find in this excellent overall condition inside and out. $4650.

 2) FRONTIER USED 1873 .44-40 20″ OCTAGON SHORT RIFLE, #544XXX, SHIPPED 1900.
 This one came out of Arizona recently and looks like it went through some hard usage during the Mexican Revolution (1910 – 1920).
 These short rifles were very popular on both sides of the border in the Southwest.
 Easily identified as a true short rifle and not a cut-down by the one inch shorter length of the forend- 8 3/8″ compared to the standard 9 3/8″.
 The overall metal condition on this one is a dark brown patina with some patches of rust pitting.
 Barrrel markings are all visible.
 It has a carbine ladder rear sight sith slide intact and small blade/bead front sight.
 The muzzle end of the barrel shows heavy wear on the sharp octagon edges which are now rounded at the end of the barrel- takes a lot of in and out scabbard use to produce this!
 Where the serial number is located on the bottom tang there is considerable pitting with only a few numbers readily visible.
 A previous owner used magnification and various lighting/tilting to come up with the rest of the numbers so he could get a call in sheet from the Cody Museum which verifies the caliber, oct. barrel length and a shipping date of March 1900.
 The forend shows heavy handling overall and chipping along the right top portion.
 The butt stock may be an old replacement as the butt plate has no provision for a cleaning rod trap door- only the .32-20 had a solid butt plate.
 There is a “P. H.” lightly carved in the left side and a silver (nickel silver?) small inlay in the right side of the stock.
-The tang screw is a replacement.
+The tang screw is a replacement with lower tang wood screw missing.
 Dust cover is intact, brass lifter is mellow and uncleaned/unpolished.
 Bore shows rifling all the way through but is dark and pitted.
 Loads of history in this ’73! $1895.

-3) INTERESTING, ONE OF THE LAST 1886 TAKEDOWN .33 WCF, HALF MAGAZINE, SHOTGUN BUTT, #157XXX, SHIPPED AS PARTS CLEAN UP SOMETIME AFTER 1920.
+6) INTERESTING, ONE OF THE LAST 1886 TAKEDOWN .33 WCF, HALF MAGAZINE, SHOTGUN BUTT, #157XXX, SHIPPED AS PARTS CLEAN UP SOMETIME AFTER 1920.
 According to the Winchester Handbook by George Madis, “Serial number 156599 was the highest number produced in standard production.
 It was shipped on December 8, 1920.
 A fair stock of parts and assembled guns remained on hand, and in the final parts clean-up serials reached 159994, with the last guns assembled in 1932…” By the serial number, this one is listed as made in 1920 and during that year only 391 1886s were made.
 By 1922 serials reached 159337 with 228 made.
 What this means is simply that these high numbered 1886 rifles were made in very limited numbers and were finally killed off by the Great Depression and then replaced with the Model 71 in .348 WCF.
 This example shows use, but no abuse.
 The receiver has flaked to gray which is typical of guns made in the 1920s.
 The bolt retains fine blue and the barrel and magazine show good thinning blue.
 It has a D. W. King thick, full buckhorn rear sight with a blade/bead front sight.
 Takedown is tight and the stock and forearm show light handling only with very tight wood to metal fit.
 Correct and original Winchester embossed hard rubber butt plate is not chipped or cracked.
 Action is tight with strong safety half-cock and the bore is bright and excellent.
 The .33 WCF is simply the .45-70 case necked down to take standard .338″ bullets.
 It was considered a powerful big game cartridge and was the only purely smokeless powder cartridge offered in the 1886.
 A scarce late production ’86 with lots of life left in it. $2250.

-5) SPECTACULAR, EARLY FULL DELUXE 1887 12 GA.
+7) SPECTACULAR, EARLY FULL DELUXE 1887 12 GA.
 LEVER SHOTGUN, #7XXX, SHIPPED 1888 WITH GREAT FACTORY INFO!
 Very few 1887 shotguns were made deluxe like this one.
 I called this serial number in to the Cody Museum and the records show: Serial number applied January 3, 1888, Shotgun, 12 Gauge, 30″ Barrel, Fancy, Checkered Stock, Rubber Butt, Fine Damascus, received in the warehouse on March 3, 1888, shipped from warehouse March 26, 1888; RETURNED BY MELBOURNE, SENT TO NEW YORK, order niumber 2871.
 So, this one was made in the first full year of production and was shipped to Australia!
 No doubt it was for the Australian Centennial.
 The following is a recap of this: The Centennial International Exhibition of 1888 was a large trade fair held in Melbourne, Australia from August 1, 1888 to January 31, 1889.
 The exhibition celebrated 100 years of European settlement in Australia and was seen as a chance for patriotic celebration and nation building.
 It was a turning point for Melbourne, marking its entry onto the global stage and attracting over two million visitors, more than double the city’s population at the time.
 Winchester was obviously showing its wares for future sales in Australia- which they accomplished.
 Everything mentioned in the “Call-In” sheet was an extra cost item (including the rubber butt).
 The walnut is XXX grade with the heavy “piano finish” and has extensive fancy checkering on the two forend panels and wrist.
 The receiver has a simple two-line border engraving on each side and is case colored.
 There is still light case color on the receiver sides- a little more on the left side and more mottling on the right- with some vivid case color on the receiver top and hammer etc. The barrel browning is uncleaned and shows some age with good damascus pattern.
 The magazine tube retains nice deep blue with some wear to the bottom just ahead of the receiver.
 Checkering is still fairly sharp on the panels and wrist.
 The Winchester embossed hard rubber butt plate is original and has a simple crack across the bottom retaining screw with a very small wood chip at the toe- minor.
 Action is tight and the bore is bright and excellent!
 A chance to buy a historical Winchester exhibition shotgun with worldwide history!
 A unique opportunity. $7950.

-6) ONE OF THE LAST 1892 RIFLES: .25-20 ROUND BARREL, #980XXX, MADE THE YEAR OF THE STOCK MARKET CRASH OF 1929.
+8) ONE OF THE LAST 1892 RIFLES: .25-20 ROUND BARREL, #980XXX, MADE THE YEAR OF THE STOCK MARKET CRASH OF 1929.
 This one has all the correct late barrel markings.
 The barrel and magazine retain most of the original blue with just some light freckling from bad storage and one area where rust got on the last couple of inches of the left side of the mag tube by the muzzle.
 The receiver shows strong original blue on both sides and the top/bolt with only the beginnings of flaking/dulling on the forward bottom portions of the sides and somelight thinning to the bottom of the receiver.
 Screws appear unturned, tight action, strong safety half-cock, original buckhorn rear sight with Winchester blade front sight, bright excellent bore, exc. stock and forearm with tight wood to metal fit.
-Very difficult to find 1920s vintage Winchester lever guns with good blue on the receivers as they flaked soon after leaving the factory. $2150.
+Very difficult to find 1920s vintage Winchester lever guns with good blue on the receivers as they flaked soon after leaving the factory. $1895.

-7) 1892 .44-40 ROUND BARREL RIFLE, #836XXX, MADE 1917.
+9) 1892 .44-40 ROUND BARREL RIFLE, #836XXX, MADE 1917.
 Barrel and magazine retain about all the deep original blue.
 The receiver has mostly flaked to an uncleaned gray/brown with exc. blue on the loading gate which is typical for this era Winchester lever guns.
 Exc. screws, flat top buckhorn rear sight with blade front sight.
 Exc. markings, fine+ stock and forend show only light handling with very tight wood to metal fit.
 Tight action with strong safety half-cock and minty bright bore!
 These rifles in .44-40 are difficult to find especially with bright bores.
 Nice 107 year old ’92. $2250.

-8) SPECIAL ORDER 1892 SADDLE RING CARBINE, .32-20, HALF MAGAZINE AND NICKEL STEEL BARREL, #576XXX, MADE 1910.
+10) SPECIAL ORDER 1892 SADDLE RING CARBINE, .32-20, HALF MAGAZINE AND NICKEL STEEL BARREL, #576XXX, MADE 1910.
 Surprisingly, .32-20 Saddle Ring Carbines are not that common.
 It seems most that are encountered today are in .25-20 and.38-40.
 This special order carbine has a half-magazine which is fairly scarce in these.
 The barrel is also stamped “NICKEL STEEL” below the rear sight on the left side- another unusual aspect of this carbine.
 That stamping is rarely seen.
 This one shows mainly gray/brown on the receiver with good blue on the loading gate and probably had a tang sight at one time in the factory holes.
 Screw heads are fine and there is still some blue around the saddle ring staple with only the ring removed- fairly common as they tended to rattle.
 Stock and forearm show normal handling with a few deeper dings in the stock, but not severe.
 One thin sliver of wood out at the juncture of the receiver/upper tang on the left side.
 Barrel shows good thinning blue with some gray mixing.
 Original carbine ladder rear sight with slide intact, tight action, strong safety half-cock.
 Bore is fairly bright with strong rifling and possibly a little scattered surface roughness- but it appears only in the grooves which leads me to believe it may simply be some light leading that should brush out (pitting typically covers the grooves AND the lands).
 In all an unusual .32-20 special order 114 year old saddle ring ’92. $1695.

-9) SPECIAL ORDER 1894 .38-55 SADDLE RING CARBINE WITH SHOTGUN BUTT, #310XXX, MADE 1906.
+11) SPECIAL ORDER 1894 .38-55 SADDLE RING CARBINE WITH SHOTGUN BUTT, #310XXX, MADE 1906.
 Very fine example that retains fine receiver blue on both sides with some light freckling and some edge wear.
 Good blue on the bolt shows some wear, exc. screw heads, saddle ring intact.
 Fine deep barrel and mag blue with just a little thinning on the barrel top.
 Exc. markings, correct carbine ladder sight with slide intact.
 Fine stock and forend with tight wood to metal fit.
 The toe of the Winchester embossed hard rubber shotgun butt plate is chipped for about 1/4″.
 Tight action, solid safety half-cock on the hammer and excellent sharp bore.
-A hard to find caliber in this nice condition special order 118 year old ’94. $2850.
+A hard to find caliber in this nice condition special order 118 year old ’94. $2650.

-10) 1894 .38-55 ROUND BARREL RIFLE, #301XXX, MADE 1906.
+12) 1894 .38-55 ROUND BARREL RIFLE, #301XXX, MADE 1906.
 The receiver shows an uncleaned mostly brown patina with some good aged blue toward the rear sides.
 Screw heads are generally excellent and the action is tight with strong safety half-cock on the hammer.
 Good aged blue on the barrel with a bit better blue on the mag tube- there are some areas of splotchy pitting mostly toward the muzzle end of the barrel and mag tube that looks like it may have been caused by some kind of chemical.
 A light polishing and touch up blue would go a long way.
 Fine markings, non-original buckhorn rear sight with Marble blade/bead front sight.
 Fine stock and forend show light handling only.
 Bore shows good rifling, but is somewhat frosty and I believe a good brushing out woulud help.
 A little T.L.C. would go a long way with this one, but not bad as is for a 118 year old .38-55. $1195.

-11) UNUSUAL SPECIAL ORDER 1894 .25-35 FULL OCT.
+13) UNUSUAL SPECIAL ORDER 1894 .25-35 FULL OCT.
 BARREL, 1/2 MAGAZINE, SHOTGUN BUTT AND SLING-EYE SWIVELS, #229XXX.
 This is a rifle that went back to Winchester for a new barrel probably in the 1920s as the barrel has the late “MODEL 94” stamping on the left side.
 A call to the Cody Museum confirmed this as it was originally shipped in 1904 as a .38-55 with 1/2 oct. barrel and 1/2 mag., shotgun butt- rubber.
 There is only the correct Winchester proof mark on the barrel without any “mail order” proof indicating that it was done by Winchester.
 I would imagine the correct early style hook-eye swivels were installed at the same time.
 The receiver is mainly gray with some good blue on the loading gate and excllent screws.
 The barrel retains about all the blue and is fitted with a D. W. King buckhorn rear sight wth Marble blade/bead front sight.
 Wood is excellent with tight wood to metal fit and correct Winchester embossed hard rubber butt plate.
 Tight action with strong safety half-cock and bright excellent bore.
 A full octagon barrel with half magazine is difficult to find as standard was a round or 1/2 oct. barrel when paired with a half mag.
 An attractive ’94 in a seldom seen configuration. $1950.

-13) VERY FINE CONDITIION 1895 .30-40 KRAG CALIBER RIFLE, #41XXX, MADE 1903.
+14) VERY FINE CONDITIION 1895 .30-40 KRAG CALIBER RIFLE, #41XXX, MADE 1903.
 This exceptional 1895 retains most of the blue on the receiver with only normal edge wear and some blue thinning to the bottom of the magazine.
 Even the upper tang shows some good blue.
 Similarly, the 28″ barr el retains most of the deep original blue with standard Winchester buckhorn and blade sights.
 Exc. markings.
 Exc. stock and forend with tight wood to metal fit.
 The forend has the correct ebony wedge inlay in the tip.
 Fitted with sling-eye swivels with the front swivel correctly mounted on the barrel with a dovetail base.
 Sling with sling-eye hook swivels looks like it has always been with this rifle.
 Exc. markings, tight action with strong safety half-cock on the hammer.
 Exc. bore is just a little dark with sharp rifling.
 A truly fine 121 year old 1895.
 Getting hard to find this nice. $2650.

-14) THREE HEAVY STEEL WINCHESTER MARKED TOOL ROOM “DIES” FOR THE MODEL 1895 MUSKET!
+15) THREE HEAVY STEEL WINCHESTER MARKED TOOL ROOM “DIES” FOR THE MODEL 1895 MUSKET!
 Really interesting and unusual Winchester items that somehow survived to the present.
 Given their weight, it is surprising they weren’t sold for scrap at some point when 1895 Muskets were no longer produced and these tools became obsolete.
 First is is an oblong eight sided piece marked “95 MUSKET” and “FRONT BAND” with a small etched measurement (?).
 With this is a corresponding “plunger” with stem/handle that fits perfectly in the milled center.
 It is marked along the stem in two lines on two sides, “MOD 95 MUSKET FRONT BAND” and “TEMPLET FOR MASTER GAGE” (yes gauge is misspelled).
 The polished flat bottom portion that fits into the milled section of the heavy gauge is stamped “MOD”.
 Next is a rectangular piece marked “MOD.
 95 MUSKET” over “FRONT BAND” over “1.875 = MOD” over some kind of very small circular etching.
 It comes with a perfectly machined unmarked “plug” that fits in the milled out section.
 Last is what I believe to be a butt plate die.
 It is a little difficult to read the stamping as there is some corrosion on this portion, but it can all be made read, “1895 BUTT PLATE MUSKET” over “B U S H ..225 = MOD.” then there is a circle with a “J” and a small number within it and a small “s s”.
 These are really great items for the specific 1895 collector or general Winchester enthusiast.
 The machining on these is amazing.
 The “plugs” or templets only go into the heavy gauges about 7/8 of the way before stopping and cannot be pushed all the way through.
 Perhaps a “go/no-go gauge arrangement.
 One-of-a-kind little collection that should remain together.
 For all three plus the two inserts/templets, $895.

-15) FIRST YEAR PRODUCTION SEMI-DELUXE MODEL 1907 .351 SELF-LOADING RIFLE, #7XXX, MADE 1907.
+16) FIRST YEAR PRODUCTION SEMI-DELUXE MODEL 1907 .351 SELF-LOADING RIFLE, #7XXX, MADE 1907.
 Fine blue on the barrel and receiver with only light edge wear and some bottom wear ahead of the magazine.
 Tang sight with small ivory bead front sight and blank filler in the rear dovetail.
 Worn checkering with excellent stock and forearm that may have been lightly gone over, yet still has tight wood to metal fit.
 Correct sling-eye studs and fine blue on the forend cap.
 Serated steel butt plate may be a replacement as it seems most of these I’ve seen have hard rubber butt plates.
 Matching numbers and exc. markings.
 Correctly marked magazine.
 Exc. mech. and bore.
 Scarce 107 year old auto. $1295.

-16) BEAUTIFUL CUSTOM MODEL 52 .22 LONG RIFLE SPORTER, #11XXX, MADE 1927.
+17) BEAUTIFUL CUSTOM MODEL 52 .22 LONG RIFLE SPORTER, #11XXX, MADE 1927.
 This fine rifle started life as a standard weight barrel target rifle.
 The barreled action has not been altered aside from being professionally reblued leaving all the original Winchester markings sharp and clear.
 It has the factory flip up aperture rear sight on the rear receiver ring with aelevation and windage adjustments.
 Front sight is adovetailed blade/bead in the factory boss.
 Original 28″ medium weight barrel.
 The stock is of very fancy walnut with high grade oil rubbed finish.
 It sports a checkered steel butt plate with tear drop over the top, cheek piece, Winchester embossed hard rubber pistol grip cap (nice touch!), full wrap around fine sharp checkering on the forend and full pattern on the wrist.
 It also sports an ebony forend tip and classic inletted swivel studs in the butt and forend.
 The barrel is factory drilled and tapped for scope blocks and retains the original filler screws, but might be a perfect fit to mount a Montana Vintage Arms authentic style B-5 scope.
 All workmanshiip is superbly crafted.
 Legendary M-52 accuracy in a classic sporter.
 Would cost a fortune to replicate. $2450.

-17) FIRST YEAR PRODUCTION MODEL 55 TAKEDOWN IN .30WCF, #2XX, MADE 1924.
+18) FIRST YEAR PRODUCTION MODEL 55 TAKEDOWN IN .30WCF, #2XX, MADE 1924.
 This is a more scarce model than most people realize.
 It was a lightened sporter version of the Model 1894 introduced in 1924 and discontinued in 1935 with a parts cleanup through 1936- another victim of the harsh economic conditions of the Great Depression.
 Only a little over 20,000 of these were made and most saw pretty heavy use.
 This example is in uncleaned “attic” condition showing most of the original barrel and magazine blue that is aged and dulled somewhat, but still fine.
 Buckhorn rear sight with elevator bar intact with Lyman small blade/bead front sight.
 Similarly, the receiver blue is intact and aged instead of flaked to silver as is the norm for 1920s vintage Winchester lever guns.
 The stock and forearm are dark and somewhat grimey from use and handling, but shows tight wood to metal fit and again are uncleaned.
 Tight takedown, tight action and strong safety half-cock on the hammer with excellent bore.
 This one has a lot of character and an attractive appearance.
 One of the earliest I’ve seen.
-Only 836 made the first year. $1695.
+Only 836 made the first year. $1495.

-18) VERY HIGH CONDITION MODEL 63 .22 LONG RIFLE AUTO LOADING RIFLE, #77XXX, MADE 1948.
+19) VERY HIGH CONDITION MODEL 63 .22 LONG RIFLE AUTO LOADING RIFLE, #77XXX, MADE 1948.
 Unquestionably the classiest .22 LR auto loader ever manufactured by Winchester (or perhaps anyone), the Model 63 has an appeal that is hard to explain- has to be seen and held to be apprreciated.
 This fairly early Post-War example retains about all the blue with excellent wood etc. You’d have to look carefully to find any tiny blemish.
 Even the checkered steel butt plate retains about all the blue with only a touch of edge wear.
 Original sights, near new inside and out.
 Pretty amazing for a 76 year old .22 that usually saw a lot of use and shooting.
 These seem to be rapdily going up in value and desirability in all states of condition.
 This is a beauty. $1295.

-19) NEAR THE END OF PRODUCTION MODEL 71 .348 WCF STANDARD RIFLE, #459XX, MADE 1957.
+20) NEAR THE END OF PRODUCTION MODEL 71 .348 WCF STANDARD RIFLE, #459XX, MADE 1957.
 This one retains about all the blue on the barrel and mag tube with only the most minor scuffing/wear.
 Buckhorn rear sight with elevator bar intact with ramped front sight.
 Similarly, the receiver retains all the blue with minor thinning on the lever edges and at the bottom of the receiver by the serial number- even the upper tang retains all the blue as well as the forend cap.
 Exc. stock and forend show very light handling.
 Sling swivel in the butt and correct style in the end of the magazine tip.
 Tight action and strong safety half-cock.
 Exc. bright and sharp bore.
 Original checkered steel butt plate, tight wood to metal fit.
 One of the last of the big .348 lever Winchesters. $1950.

-20) RARE “GROOVED RECEIVER” MODEL 74 .22 LONG RIFLE AUTO RIFLE, #385XXX, MADE LAST YEAR OF PRODUCTION 1955.
+21) RARE “GROOVED RECEIVER” MODEL 74 .22 LONG RIFLE AUTO RIFLE, #385XXX, MADE LAST YEAR OF PRODUCTION 1955.
 The Model 74 was introduced in 1939 and discontinued in 1955.
 Only the very last of production had the grooved receiver top for scope mounting.
 These are extremely hard to find now and this example is in excellent overall condition.
 It is fitted with a classic period correcct Weaver, El Paso, Texas.
 B-4 all steel scope.
 The scope has decent optics with cross hair reticle and retains about all the blue as does the mount.
 The barrel and action retain fine original blue.
 It also retains the original buckhorn rear sight with elevator bar intact.
 The front sight has been removed from the dovetail and a filler installed- no doubt it was picked up in the field of view of the scope, so removed.
 Even the checkered steel butt plate and trigger guard show good blue.
 Exc. action, safety functions correctly and bright exc. bore.
-A true classic from the 1950s and a super rare variation. $795.
+A true classic from the 1950s and a super rare variation. $595.

 BILL GOODMAN, 280 W. KAGY BLVD.
 SUITE D #152, BOZEMAN, MONTANA 59715 TEL.
 (406) 587-3131 FAX (406) 219-3415 montanaraven@hotmail.com